Skip to main content

 list.getSelection({ sorted: true }); // ["1.1", "1.2", "2.1", "2.2"]

-Enable the sorted parameter if you need to get IDs of the selected tasks in the order they are displayed in List.
+Enable the sorted parameter to get IDs of the selected tasks in the order they appear on screen.

-After you have selected multiple tasks, you may apply different operations to them at once.
+After selecting multiple tasks, apply operations to all of them at once.

 list.eachSelected(id => {